-How to get Money fast!
+How to get Money Fast!

 Too many bills and not enough money this month?